ryan-haskell/elm-spa/docs/public/content/guide/requests.md

 ## Getting the current route

-The `Request` type also has access to the `Route` value, so you can easily do comparisons agains the current route!
+The `Request` type also has access to the `Route` value, so you can easily do comparisons against the current route!

 ```elm
 -- "/"